MoiseRousseau/Salome-PFLOTRAN-Interface/README.md

 ### Installing

 Installation of the plugin is done in three steps:
-1. Download it.
+1. Download the repository in your machine
-2. Unzip it into the folder ```$SalomeRootFolder/BINARIES-UB18.04/GUI/share/salome/plugins/gui/``` where `$SalomeRootFolder` is the path to your Salome installation.
+2. Unzip it into the folder `/home/$YOUR_USER_NAME/.config/salome/Plugins/`
+3. You are ready to go

 ## Use the plugin

-To export your mesh from Salome to PFLOTRAN:
+To export meshes from Salome to PFLOTRAN:
+1. Click on `Mesh/SMESH plugins/Salome-PFLOTRAN-Interface/Export mesh to PFLOTRAN`
-1. Select the mesh, submesh or group of meshes you want to export
+2. Select the mesh you want to export by clicking `Select` and select the mesh in Salome object browser
-2. Click on `Tool/Plugins/PFLOTRAN Tools GUI/Export mesh to PFLOTRAN_GUI`
-3. Your mesh and all its submeshes will be exported in the folder where you save your Salome study.
+3. If you want to export group as PFLOTRAN regions, click on the corresponding checkbox and use to +/- pushbutton to add or remove groups.
+You can provide region name by changing the `Name` cell value
+4. Select the desired output format and grid format (note explicit grid format with HDF output is not implemented in PFLOTRAN yet).
+5. Provide an ouput file
+6. If you want your PFLOTRAN input file autocompleted with minimum command you need to provide and grid and region already defined, check the corresponding box (not working yet).
+7. Press `OK` to start the exportation

+An example Salome study file is provided in the folder `example`.
+You can open it, load the SMESH module and have a look of the different meshes.

 ## Know limitations